harness/developer-hub/docs/software-engineering-insights/sei-contributors/merge-contributors.md

 To identify and manage duplicate profiles:

-* Navigate to the Contributors section in the SEI dashboard.
+* Navigate to the **Contributors** section in the SEI dashboard.
-* Click on Connected User Accounts to view all user profiles linked to your integrations.
+* Click on **Connected User Accounts** to view all user profiles linked to your integrations.

 ## User profile matching

-SEI uses intelligent algorithms to group similar user profiles under two categories: Candidates and Outstanding.
+SEI uses intelligent algorithms to group similar user profiles under two categories: **Candidates** and **Outstanding**.
 The grouping is based on matching criteria that can be customized for specific use cases.

 ### Matching criteria